 Do you ever feel like your work isn’t good enough?
 Do you lack confidence presenting your design ideas?
 Do you find it hard to give yourself credit where due?
-This stems from the imposter complex.
+This stems from imposter syndrome.
 Find out how it can help us or hold us back personally and professionally.

 Tanya Geisler is a leadership coach (CPCC) with a penchant for clarity and an abhorrence of the imposter complex.
 She’s coached hundreds of high-performers to combat the impostor complex, so they can step into the starring roles of their lives and achieve their ultimate goals.
 She has written The 12 Lies of the Impostor Complex (and One Truth), The Joy Pages, created Board of Your Life and the transformational Step into Your Starring Role coaching program, is a writer, has served as contributor and was featured in Canadian Living, and is an in-demand TEDx speaker who talks with great passion about the impostor complex, personal leadership, on all things joy, meaning and purpose.
 Her clients include best-selling authors, public speakers and rockstar world-changers.